aditicsalunkhe/Group74-CalorieApp_Server/README.md

 # Why use BurnOut?
- - User can keep a track of their calorie intake.
+ - User can keep track of their calorie intake.
  - User just needs to input the food they've had, calories get calculated automatically.
- - Displays a record of calories in and calories burnt out day wise in History tab.
+ - Displays a record of calories in and calories burnt out day-wise in the `History` tab.
  - Helps user to figure out how much to eat/exercise according to their desired goal(weight loss/gain).
  - Users can connect with their friends and keep track of each other's progress
+ - Users can brag about their progress with their friends
- - Enrollment into numerous yoga and workout sessions.
+ - Enrollment in numerous yoga and workout sessions.
  - Accessible to everyone and easy to use.

 # Implementation